ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 request, the algorithm defaults to "sha-256".

 For example, the "sha-256" hash method consists of hashing the input string with the 256-bit SHA2 algorithm.
-The byte array is then encoded using URL-Safe Base64 with no padding {{!RFC4648}}.
-The resulting string is the hash value.
+The following is the encoded "sha-256" hash of the above example hash base string.

 ~~~
-jdHcrti02HLCwGU3qhUZ3wZXt8IjrV_BtE3oUyOuKNk
+x-gguKWTj8rQf7d7i3w3UhzvuJ5bpOlKyAlVpLxBffY
 ~~~

-The "sha3-512" hash method consists of hashing the input string with the 512-bit SHA3 algorithm.
-The byte array is then encoded using URL-Safe Base64 with no padding {{!RFC4648}}.
-The resulting string is the hash value.
+For another example, the "sha3-512" hash method consists of hashing the input string with the 512-bit SHA3 algorithm.
+The following is the encoded "sha3-512" hash of the above example hash base string.

 ~~~
 NOTE: '\' line wrapping per RFC 8792

-p28jsq0Y2KK3WS__a42tavNC64ldGTBroywsWxT4md_jZQ1R2HZT8BOWYHcLmObM\
+pyUkVJSmpqSJMaDYsk5G8WCvgY91l-agUPe1wgn-cc5rUtN69gPI2-S_s-Eswed8iB4\
-  7XHPAdJzTZMtKBsaraJ64A
+  PJ_a5Hg6DNi7qGgKwSQ
 ~~~

 # Continuing a Grant Request {#continue-request}